The 17 Best Italian Restaurants In London guide image

 Tucked away on one of those cobbled Shad Thames streets where you’re just as likely to stumble into a Sam Smith’s pub as you are a mind-blowingly scenic All Bar One, is Legare.
 It’s a cosy restaurant with simple, Ikea-ish furnishings, making delicious regional Italian food.
 Much of the dinky space is filled with dates sharing crudo and deciding whether to share a second brown crab taglioni.
 Do.
 The menu isn’t big but nor is it boring, and you’re best off trying a bit of everything.

 Cicchetti Knightsbridge is part of the San Carlo restaurant group—a chain of Italian restaurants with locations all over London and the UK—but don’t let that put you off.
 Because this Knightsbridge spot is a dream group dinner location.
-The dining room gives fancy yacht crossed with a classic New York brasserie energy—all shiny deep brown wood and huge avante-garde art pieces—while the food, from daydream-worthy truffle and pecorino ravioli and the melanzane parmigiana, is straight up tasty.
+The dining room looks like a fancy yacht crossed with a classic New York brasserie—all shiny deep brown wood and huge avant-garde art pieces.
+The food, from daydream-worthy truffle and pecorino ravioli to the melanzane parmigiana, is straight-up tasty.

-The King’s Road isn’t lacking food options, but for a place that has rustic interiors, dim lighting, and a sourdough so good you’ll refuse to share, Made In Italy is your best bet.
-This three-floor restaurant in Chelsea serves all the classics: think bruschetta and aubergine parmigiana that feels like a hug, as well as some really great pizzas.
+The King’s Road isn’t lacking food options, but for a place that has rustic interiors, dim lighting, and a sourdough pizza so good you’ll refuse to share, Made In Italy is your best bet.
+This three-floor restaurant in Chelsea serves all the classics: think bruschetta and hearty aubergine parmigiana, as well as some really great pizzas.
 They're generous with the tomato sauce, have an excellent crust, and are covered with anything from spicy salami to mushrooms and black truffle.
-That, plus the hidden terrace and fairy lights, make it ideal for a date or an intimate birthday dinner that should always end in a slice of the tiramisu.
+That, plus the hidden terrace and fairy lights, make it ideal for a date or an intimate birthday dinner that should end in a Nutella folded pizza.

 Chase Sapphire Card Ad